zdaiot/Kaggle-Steel-Defect-Detection/README.md

 ./uploads.sh 0
 ```

-Then, you can open  `https://www.kaggle.com/<username>/severstal-submission` in your browser and run   the kernel.
+Then, you can open  `https://www.kaggle.com/<username>/severstal-submission` in your browser.
+Change `kaggle = 0`  to `kaggle = 1` in the kernel file and you can run the kernel.

 If you want to update script files and kernel files, you need to run